YipChiSan/Front-End-learning-notes/Solutions of HTML and CSS basics.md

 > What is the “query string” in a URL and what does it do?

 A query string is a part of a URL and it can assign values to specific parameters.
 It is always in the form of `something=other` after a question mark `?` in a URL.

+> What is the difference between “pixels” and “em”?

+Pixel(px) is a static measurement while em are relative measurements. em is relative to the font-size of the element (2em means 2 times the size of the current font).